 Yeah, that's a problem.

-And my point obvious selective choice of what they're pursuing and investigating and what he convenient does not remember.
+The selective choice of what they're pursuing and investigating and what he conveniently does not remember.

-Yeah, but if it but remember if it was if it was any of Trump's team, and they gave answers like Mueller gave, I promise you they'd be brought up on charges today.
+Yeah, but if it, but remember, if it was any of Trump's team and they gave answers like Mueller gave, I promise you they'd be brought up on charges today.

 Rich, you're on the Sean Hannity show.

-I've been watching Bob Muller since 8 30 this morning.
+I've been watching Bob Mueller since 8.30 this morning.

 The guy comes across as a feeble old man.